Process Governance: The Integral Part of the Business Process

 Why do business processes fail?

-Processes help streamline the business and drive the organization towards its goals.
+Processes help streamline the business and drive the organization toward its goals.
 Sounds simple enough, so why do (some) processes fail:

 How to prevent process failure

-For an optimal mapping and implementation of a process, sufficient resources have to be assigned to assure its correct development and deployment.
+For an optimal mapping and implementation of a process, sufficient resources have to be assigned to ensure its correct development and deployment.

 Influence of risk